-2. Contact a professional early in the process.
+Contact a Professional Early in the Process

 For those who are uncomfortable with negotiations or confrontation, contacting a professional about a debt issue may be the answer.
 For small loan balances, reach out to a non-profit credit or debt counselor early in the process.
-Larger note obligations or guarantees require the attention of a seasoned professional.
+Larger-note obligations or guarantees require the attention of a seasoned professional.

-I am frequently retained by clients only after they have already been “steam rolled” by their creditor.
-These clients thought they could “go it alone.”
+I am frequently retained by clients only after they have already been “steamrolled” by their creditor.
+These clients thought they could “go it alone”.
 I can tell you that cleaning up a legal and financial mess after the fact is far more challenging and expensive than when someone comes for legal advice at the onset of their problem.
 (See my article, “Just What Is The Law of Holes?” at http://bit.ly/prholes).
 Dealing directly with a creditor without proper representation is not the best approach and most often costs a debtor more money in the long term.

-3. Don’t bring a knife to a gunfight.
+Don’t Bring a Knife to a Gunfight

-The American Bar Association lists over 75 practice areas of law.
+The American Bar Association lists over seventy-five practice areas of law.
 Not all attorneys specialize in debt or loan law.
 Speaking with the appropriate attorney can prevent costly mistakes.
 While at the banks, there were many occasions that I had the pleasure of sitting across the table from a debtor’s divorce attorney or personal injury attorney.
 It made my job easy and I welcomed them.
-The old adage, “don’t bring a knife to a gunfight” is never more true than in lending and finance law where debt agreements are usually complex and highly regulated.
+The adage, “don’t bring a knife to a gunfight” is never more true than in lending and finance law, where debt agreements are usually complex and highly regulated.